Bali White

 Bali White (born January 10, Indianapolis, Indiana) is a researcher and writer interested in African, environmental, and gender studies.
 She is currently a Research Fellow at the National Institutes of Health (NIH).
-As trans woman, she is also a community organizer and advocate addressing transgender identity, legal, health care and social concerns at the national, state and local levels.
+A trans woman, she is also a community organizer and advocate addressing transgender identity, legal, health care and social concerns at the national, state and local levels.
 Her research and activist work around transgender advocacy and ballroom community youth has been influential in the field of public health.
 She previously served on the National Advisory Board for the Center of Excellence for Transgender Health and managed the CDC-funded initiatives for young trans women and MSM in the ballroom community at the Hetrick-Martin Institute.

 Background and education

 White received her Bachelor of Arts magna cum laude in Middle Eastern and Asian Languages and Cultures and a Master of Arts in Climate and Society from Columbia University.
 During her time at Columbia, she produced a report for the United Nations Environment Programme on international climate change initiatives.
 White can speak advanced Kiswahili, intermediate Hindi/Urdu and elementary Spanish and French.

 White originally moved to New York City on a summer professional ballet scholarship to the Dance Theatre of Harlem.
 She was introduced to the art of Kathak by her Guru Najma Ayashah.
 While in Rajasthan on a Hindi/Urdu scholarship in 2005, Bali studied with Rm honorific Shashi Sankhla, guru-sister to Najma under Pandit Kundan Lal Gangani of the Jaipur Gharana.